aws/aws-cli/awscli/examples/healthlake/describe-fhir-export-job.rst

         }
     }

-For more information, see `Exporting files from a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/export-datastore.html>`__ in the *Amazon HealthLake Developer Guide*.
+For more information, see `Exporting files from a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/export-datastore.html>`__ in the *AWS HealthLake Developer Guide*.